nowaproj/docs/docs/getting-started/install.md

 # Signup and Setup

+This guide will walk you through creating your account, setting up your workspace, and starting your first project.

+---

 ## Signup

-When a new user launches the application for the first time, the sign-up process begins.
-The user is presented with two options:
+When you open Nowa for the first time, you’ll be asked to sign up.
+You can do this in two ways:

-1. **Email and Password** – Create an account by entering an email address and password.
+1. **Email and Password** – Create an account by entering your email address and password.
-2. **Google Sign-In** – Quickly create an account using Google authentication.
+2. **Google Sign-In** – Quickly create an account using your Google account.

-Regardless of the chosen method, both options result in the creation of a new account, granting the user access to the application.
+No matter which option you choose, you’ll get full access to Nowa.

 ![Initial screen](/img/signup/1.png)